henro25/simple-chat/notebook.md

 # 2/7/24

 ## Implementing Conversation List Page UI
+  **Client-side**:
   1. [DONE] Data Structure: Chat Conversations (LIST)
   2. [DONE] Sort by most recent conversation (actually no need since we will be receiving users in most recent order)
   3. [DONE] Show num unread msgs next to each user
     1. [DONE] Make each a button
   4. [DONE] Scroll feature [can be click to see next set of users too if too tricky]
   5. [DONE] Search Bar
   6. [DONE] Display total unreads
+  **Server-side**:
+  1. [DONE] Create table `num_unread_msgs`, logic for handling get convo list (with num unreads) and updating num unreads, and tests
+    - Columns: recipient, sender, number of unread messages
+  2. Add protocol functionality to handle get convo list request

 ---